Basketane: Synthesis

-Properties
+Properties and reactions

-Basketane and other polycyclic, cage-like molecules do not conform to simple carbon-carbon bonds with angles of 109.5 degrees due to their strained system.
-The strain energy causes thermodynamic instability resulting in higher combustion and heat release.
-When taking a mass analysis, the mass spectrum graph for basketane has a distinct tall peak at 39 m/z distinguishing a clear cyclic structure.
+The C-C-C and H-C-C bond angles in basketane and several other cages deviate from 109.5 degrees, i.e., they are strained rings.
+The strain energy is reflected in high heat of combustion.

+Metal-catalyzed rearrangements

 Transition metals catalyze the valence isomerization of basketane and substituted derivatives.
 Silver perchlorate catalyzes its isomerization to the compound snoutane.

-Using other transition metals for this reaction affords a mixture of snoutane or the corresponding snoutane derivative with a tricyclic diene.
+Other transition metals catalyze the formation of a snoutane derivative with a tricyclic diene.
 The ratio of the products depends on the nature of the catalyst used and the substitutions on the basketane.

-In the hydrogenation of basketane with palladium on carbon, it absorbs an equivalent amount of hydrogen gas.
-The initial assumption by Masamune was that the bond between C4 and C5 opens to give the symmetric hydrocarbon tetracyclo[4.4.0.02,9.05,8]decane, but Musso later showed that it is the bond between C3 and C4 (or equivalently C4 and C7) that breaks, giving the dihydrobasketane tetracyclo[4.4.0.02,5.03,8]decane.
-Further hydrogenation breaks the C5-C6 bond to give the hydrocarbon twistane.
+Basketane absorbs an equivalent amount of hydrogen gas in the presence of palladium on carbon, After some initial confusion, it was shown that the C3-C4 bond is hydrogenolyzed to give the dihydrobasketane tetracyclo[4.4.0.02,5.03,8]decane.
+Further hydrogenation cleaves the C5-C6 bond to give the hydrocarbon twistane.